Graylog2/documentation/pages/streams/alerts.rst

 Message count condition
 ^^^^^^^^^^^^^^^^^^^^^^^

 This condition triggers whenever the stream received more than X messages in the last Y minutes.
 Perfect for example to be alerted when there are many exceptions on your platform.
 Create a stream that catches every error message and be alerted when that stream exceeds normal throughput levels.

 Field value condition
 ^^^^^^^^^^^^^^^^^^^^^

 Triggers whenever the result of a statistical computation of a numerical message field in the stream is higher or lower than a given threshold.
-Perfect to monitor for performance problems: Be alerted whenever the standard deviation of the response time of your application was higher than X in the last Y minutes.
+Perfect to monitor for performance problems: *Be alerted whenever the standard deviation of the response time of your application was higher than X in the last Y minutes.*

-Field string value condition
+Field content value condition
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This condition triggers whenever the stream received at least one message since the last alert run that has a field set to a given value.
-Get an alert when a message with the field `type` set to `security` arrives in the stream.
+This condition triggers whenever the stream received at least one message since the last alert run that has a field set to a given value. *Get an alert when a message with the field `type` set to `security` arrives in the stream.*

-**Important:** We do not recommend to run this on analyzed fields like `message` or `full_message` because it is broken down to terms and you might get unexpected alerts.
+..
+Important:: We do not recommend to run this on analyzed fields like ``message`` or ``full_message`` because it is broken down to terms and you might get unexpected alerts.
 For example a check for `security` would also alert if a message with the field set to `no security` is received because it was broken down to `no` and `security`.
-This only happens on the analyzed `message` and `full_message` in Graylog.
+This only happens on the analyzed ``message`` and ``full_message`` in Graylog.

 Please also take note that only a single alert is raised for this condition during the alerting interval, although multiple messages containing the given value may have been received since the last alert.

 What is the difference between alert callbacks and alert receivers?
 ===================================================================